Optimal Electromagnetic Searches for Axion and Hidden-Photon Dark Matter

 The second element of the receiver is an impedance-matching network.
-It provides a match between the complex signal source impedance and the input impedance of the readout, which can be purely real.
-For example, the network may be a single-pole resonator (formed by inserting a capacitor), an appropriate model for cavity searches ADMX\cite{du2018search} and HAYSTAC\cite{brubaker2017first} as well as lumped-element searches DM Radio\cite{Chaudhuri:2014dla,Silva-Feaver:2016qhh} and ADMX LC\cite{Sik14}.
+It may be used to improve the match to dark matter as well as the match to the readout.
+For example, the network may be a single-pole resonator (formed by inserting an equivalent-circuit capacitor), an appropriate model for cavity searches ADMX\cite{du2018search} and HAYSTAC\cite{brubaker2017first} as well as lumped-element searches DM Radio\cite{Chaudhuri:2014dla,Silva-Feaver:2016qhh} and ADMX LC\cite{Sik14}.
 One may also consider using a multi-pole resonator.
-Yet another architecture is a broadband pickup circuit, for which the $LR$ signal source is connected directly to the input of a SQUID amplifier, e.g. as used in ABRACADABRA.\cite{kahn2016broadband}
+Yet another architecture is a broadband pickup, for which the $LR$ signal source is connected directly to the input of a SQUID amplifier, e.g. as used in ABRACADABRA and SHAFT.\cite{kahn2016broadband,gramolin2021search}

 The third and final element of the receiver is a readout element, which is generically some amplifier or photon counter.
 In this work, we consider readout with a phase-insensitive amplifier, which amplifies both signal quadratures with equal gain.
 Such amplifiers are subject to the SQL \cite{caves1982quantum,clerk2004quantum}, which dictates that the measurement must add at least one photon of noise power per unit bandwidth.
 We utilize the convention that one-half photon of the quantum noise comes from zero-point fluctuations, while the other half comes from the amplifier's two effective noise modes, backaction and imprecision.\cite{clerk2010introduction}